 Fitting In

-RVs are pretty common all around the states.
-You see people traveling in RVs all the time, so they tend to blend in.
-But tiny homes have their way to stand-out.
+RVs are pretty standard in the states.
+People always travel in RVs, so they tend to blend in.
+But tiny homes have their way of standing out.

-Since their design, color, and size depends from owner to owner, tiny homes may not blend in that easily.
-Be ready for people to ask you a lot of questions and even for a tour inside the house.
+Since their design, color, and size depend on each owner, tiny homes may not blend in easily.
+Be ready for people to ask you many questions and even give you a tour inside the house.

-If you’re a private person, consider parking your house in a location a bit far away from the buzz of the city or the town that you’re visiting.
+If you’re a private person, consider parking your house far away from the buzz of the city or town you’re visiting.

 Reselling